tommililja/Farse/README.md

 printf "%s" user.Name
 ```

-It can also be run asyncronously from a stream.
+It can also be run asynchronously from a stream.

 ```fsharp
 task {